mgcth/MADaq/README.md

 - Make it possible to use both input and output on the National Instruments PXI-4461 card.
 For some reason this does not work and the force sensor must be put on one one of the inputs of the National Instruments PXIe-4497 cards.
 - Make the window resizeable with some intelligence to it.
 - Make the addition of input channels faster.
 For a large input array (over 30 inputs) it gradually slows down.
 So much that it becomes painful to watch.
 Vectorized it but still not satisfied.
-- Export to Universal File Format option.
-- Style the save and load windows (system default).
 - Style the program some.